 Add the following sentence at line 45.

+STA finds that the Partial AID in the RXVECTOR is 0 and AID in the STA Info field in the received NDPA frame does not match with its AID.

 Page 116, line 52

 TheVHT AP shall include a NAV-set sequence (e.g. RTS/CTS) at the beginning of such a TXOP with the Duration/ID value set to the remainder of the TXOP duration.
-A VHT AP shall not transmit frames to a non-AP VHT STA that it has been allowed to enter Doze state for the remainder of the TXOP.
+A VHT AP shall not transmit frames to a non-AP VHT STA that has been allowed to enter Doze state for the remainder of the TXOP.
+A VHT AP shall not transmit BAR/Beamforming Report Poll frame in VHT format if TXOP_PS_NOT_ALLOWED has been already set to 0 in current TXOP.